 Make art by creating or re-imagining an album cover.

 Make art using an animal as the subject.

 Make art protesting racism.

-Make a painting, drawing or photograph of an object, person, animal or place that has a sentimental value to you.
+Make art that has a sentimental value to you.

 Use a weird medium to make art.

 Week #5 - April 13, 2020

 Use two mediums to make two art pieces of the same subject.

 Dreams to Bear